arieffrima/my-nestjs-project/README.md

-This project aims to implement solution using NestJs. focusing on backend onboarding
+This project is for learning NestJS backend onboarding.